 Drs.
 Chen and Picklesimer serve as co-principal investigators for the study.

-The Greenville Polo Classic benefits GHS’ Neurological Institute, which supports patients with movement and neurologic disorders in our community.
+The Greenville Polo Classic benefits Prisma Health’ Neurological Institute, which supports patients with movement and neurologic disorders in our community.
 These patients face a critical challenge as more than 30% of South Carolina counties lack a practicing neurologist.
 Donor support through events such as the October 18 event held at Hopkins Farm makes it possible to focus on the comprehensive needs of neurologic patients in the Upstate.

 Learn more at greenvillepoloclassic.com.